veeshanr/veeshanr.github.io/research.md

 Veeshan Rayamajhee
 ==================

-Although primarily trained as an applied micro-economist, my research frequently traverses into the interdisciplinary territory.
+Although primarily trained as an applied micro-economist, my research frequently traverses into interdisciplinary territories.
 My core research interests lie in the environmental and developmental issues facing vulnerable populations.
 Below is a preview of my past and current research:

 	1. “Do voluntary associations reduce hunger?
 An empirical exploration of the social capital- food security nexus among food impoverished households in western Nepal.”